 Suduiko graduated Harvard College in 2017 with high honors in his major, philosophy.
 Part of his degree included three independent studies on the storytelling of video games, advised by philosophy professors.
 In his senior year, he wrote an honors thesis on the ontology of video games as a storytelling object, earning high honors for the written work and highest honors for his oral defense of it.

-Suduiko has spoken about his work on the philosophy of video games at a variety of venues, including: Harvard’s philosophy department; PAX East; Harvard’s annual ARTS FIRST festival; PAX Australia; the British Society of Aesthetics’ postgraduate conference; PAX West; and SUNY Oneonta’s undergraduate philosophy conference.
+Suduiko has shared his work on the philosophy of video-game storytelling at a variety of venues, including: Harvard’s philosophy department; PAX West, PAX East, PAX South, and PAX Aus; Harvard’s annual ARTS FIRST festival; the British Society of Aesthetics’ postgraduate conference; and SUNY Oneonta’s undergraduate philosophy conference.
+An article adapted from a chapter of his thesis on the ontology of video-game storytelling was published in the peer-reviewed Journal of the Philosophy of Games.
 His work on the aesthetics of quantum mechanics in BioShock Infinite was published in Cornell’s undergraduate philosophy journal, Logos.
 He’s spoken with the lead librarians at Harvard about the literary value of video games and the need to make them available as library resources.

 Suduiko started analyzing video games in his senior year of high school, when he compared and contrasted the role-playing dynamics of video games and stage plays.
 After he started his degree in philosophy in 2014 and heard about the 3D remake of Majora’s Mask, he created With a Terrible Fate as a personal blog analyzing the philosophical and artistic value of Majora’s Mask.
-Since then, he’s grown With a Terrible Fate into a site with over 10 video game analysts striving to understand the stories of video games in new, rigorous, illuminating ways.
+Since then, he’s grown With a Terrible Fate into a publication of video game analysts striving to understand the stories of video games in new, rigorous, illuminating ways.

 If you don’t see a new article by Suduiko on any given day, he’s probably busy gaming.